Freedom House Ministries

 How does Freedom House Ministries spend its money?

 Freedom House Ministries directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Freedom House Ministries tax-deductible?